Tech Made Simple

 Weather Underground packs a lot of data into a small box, with the current temperature, the current

 Weather Underground packs a lot of data into a small box, with the current temperature, the current "feels like" temperature, low and high temperatures for the day, wind speed and direction, the radar map, snapshot forecasts for the day, night and next day, as well as an overview of Coronavirus confirmed cases and deceased in the county.
 It's so dense that the details don't pop as much.
-The weather advisory is at the top of the page before the ad, so you see if first, but may just scroll by.
+The weather advisory is at the top of the page before the ad, so you see it first, but you may scroll by.

-Most weather sites have ads, which appear on the page and, occasionally and annoyingly, pop up over the content or in between pages as you browse.
-Dark Sky is the only free site on my list that doesn’t have any ads.
-The Weather Channel, AccuWeather and Weather Underground all have ads, but there are few pop up ads.
+Most weather sites have ads that appear on the page and occasionally, and annoyingly, pop up over the content or between pages as you browse.
+The Weather Channel, AccuWeather, and Weather Underground all have ads, but there are few pop-up ads.
 The Weather Channel offers an option to go ad-free with a premium subscription ($4.99 per month or $29.99 per year).

 Weather maps